For the past decades, Beach Nourishment has been the predominant method to deal with beach erosion.

 Not everyone is thrilled by beach nourishment which this article is an indication of.

 Breakwaters are low groin structures constructed parallel and close to the shoreline.
-They slow down the waves and by that the waters ability to transport sand, which reduce erosion.
-The disadvantage is that the beach looks artificial and the structures cause turbulence that create large holes at the end of the breakwaters that are dangerous to bathers, especially children.
+They slow down the waves and by that the waters ability to transport sand, which reduces erosion.
+The disadvantage is that the beach looks artificial and the structures cause turbulence that creates large holes at the end of the breakwaters that are dangerous to bathers, especially children.